mlhartme/stool/main/documentation.md

 Java web applications (https://en.wikipedia.org/wiki/Java_Servlet).
 A stage has a

 * **directory**
-  Where the stage is stored in your file system, it holds the source code or the war files of this stage.
+  Where the stage is stored in your file system, it holds the source code or the artifacts of this stage.
   This is where you usually work with your stage.
-The directory is determined when you create a stage.
+The directory is specified explicitly or implicitly when you create a stage.
 You can change the stage directory with `stool move`.
 * **id**
   Unique identifier for a stage.
 The id is generated when creating a stage and it is never changed.
   However, users normally work with the stage name instead.
-You can see it with `stool status id`.
+You can see the id with `stool status id`.
 * **name**
   User readable identification for a stage.
 Usually, the name is unique.
 The name of the selected stage is shown in your shell prompt, you use it to switch between stages, and it's usually part of the application url(s).
-The name is determined when you create a stage (in most cases it's simply the name of the stage directory).
+The name is determined explicitly or implicitly when you create a stage, in most cases it's simply the name of the stage directory.
 You can change the name with `stool config name=`*newname*.
 * **origin**
   Specifies where the web applications come from: A Subversion URL, a git url, Maven coordinates, or a file url pointing to a war file.
 Examples: